microsoft/vscode-jupyter/CONTRIBUTING.md

 ### Running Integration Tests (with VS Code)

-Note: Integration tests are those in files with extension `*.vscode.test.ts`.
+Note: Integration tests are those in files with extension `*.vscode.test*.ts`.

 1. Make sure you have compiled all code (done automatically when using incremental building)
 1. Ensure you have disabled breaking into 'Uncaught Exceptions' when running the Unit Tests